Referee1536/discord-rp-tutorial/README.md

     - For example, `Error: Cannot find module ...` means that the computer cannot find the location of the folder.
 Make sure you copied the right address and try again.
 If you're using a service like OneDrive, try storing the files locally.

-If none of this helps, please join my [Discord Server](https://discord.gg/C85TrvGYUR) and create a Miscellaneous Help Ticket, found in the #contact-us channel.
+If none of this helps, please join my [Discord Server](https://discord.gg/C85TrvGYUR) and DM our bot, Robert 📬#2630.
 **Comments below will not be monitored.**

 ### Conclusion